Computational science: Urban complex systems

 Cities are massively complex systems created by humans, made up of humans, and governed by humans.
-Trying to predict, understand and somehow shape the development of cities in the future requires complex thinking and computational models and simulations to help mitigate challenges and possible disasters.
-The focus of research in urban complex systems is, through modeling and simulation, to build a greater understanding of city dynamics and help prepare for the coming urbanization.
+Computational models and simulations are used to study urban development and city dynamics.

 Computational finance

 In financial markets, huge volumes of interdependent assets are traded by a large number of interacting market participants in different locations and time zones.
-Their behavior is of unprecedented complexity and the characterization and measurement of the risk inherent to this highly diverse set of instruments is typically based on complicated mathematical and computational models.
-Solving these models exactly in closed form, even at a single instrument level, is typically not possible, and therefore we have to look for efficient numerical algorithms.
+Their behavior is complex and the characterization and measurement of the risk inherent to this diverse set of instruments is typically based on complicated mathematical and computational models.
+Solving these models exactly, even at a single instrument level, is typically not possible, making the use of numerical algorithms necessary.
 This has become even more urgent and complex recently, as the credit crisis has clearly demonstrated the role of cascading effects going from single instruments through portfolios of single institutions to even the interconnected trading network.
 Understanding this requires a multi-scale and holistic approach where interdependent risk factors such as market, credit, and liquidity risk are modeled simultaneously and at different interconnected scales.

 Computational biology

-Exciting new developments in biotechnology are now revolutionizing biology and biomedical research.
+New developments in biotechnology are now revolutionizing biology and biomedical research.
 Examples of these techniques are high-throughput sequencing, high-throughput quantitative PCR, intra-cellular imaging, in-situ hybridization of gene expression, three-dimensional imaging techniques like Light Sheet Fluorescence Microscopy, and Optical Projection (micro)-Computer Tomography.
 Given the massive amounts of complicated data that is generated by these techniques, their meaningful interpretation, and even their storage, form major challenges calling for new approaches.
 Going beyond current bioinformatics approaches, computational biology needs to develop new methods to discover meaningful patterns in these large data sets.
-Model-based reconstruction of gene networks can be used to organize the gene expression data in a systematic way and to guide future data collection.
+Model-based reconstruction of gene networks can be used to organize the gene expression data in a systematic way and to guide further data collection.
 A major challenge here is to understand how gene regulation is controlling fundamental biological processes like biomineralization and embryogenesis.
 The sub-processes like gene regulation, organic molecules interacting with the mineral deposition process, cellular processes, physiology, and other processes at the tissue and environmental levels are linked.
-Rather than being directed by a central control mechanism, biomineralization and embryogenesis can be viewed as an emergent behavior resulting from a complex system in which several sub-processes on very different temporal and spatial scales (ranging from nanometer and nanoseconds to meters and years) are connected into a multi-scale system.
+Rather than being directed by a central control mechanism, biomineralization and embryogenesis can be viewed as an emergent behavior resulting from a complex system, in which several sub-processes on very different temporal and spatial scales (ranging from nanometer and nanoseconds to meters and years) are connected into a multi-scale system.
 One of the few available options to understand such systems is by developing a multi-scale model of the system.